Editorial Portrait Job for Totem

 Great Editorial Photography Job

-Just finished an editorial portrait assignment for Totem a design firm in Toronto.
-They wanted an edgy picture of Jon Ikeda, the head of Acura North America.
-That is unusual for me because most of the editorial photography of corporate executives has been much more conservative and there is little personal revelation between myself and the subject.
-In this case, it was quite the opposite.
+I recently completed an editorial portrait assignment for Totem, a design firm in Toronto.
+They wanted an edgy portrait of Jon Ikeda, the head of Acura North America.
+That request stood out — most of my editorial photography of corporate executives has been more conservative, with minimal interaction.
+This project, however, called for more personality and collaboration.